 - (a) The circumferential welds associated with connecting pretested assemblies, pretested repair pipe lengths or sections, and welded tie-in connections not pressure tested after construction in accordance with para.
-841.3.2 or 841.3.3 or leak tested after construction in accordance with para.
-841.3.4 or 841.3.5 shall be examined by radiographic examination, ultrasonic testing, magnetic particle testing or other comparable and acceptable nondestructive methods in accordance with paras.
-826.3(b), 826.3(c), and 826.3(d). - (b) Nonwelded tie-in connections not pressure tested after construction shall be leak tested at not less than the pressure available when the tie-in is placed into service. - (c) Pressure testing with water is recommended whenever possible.
-However, it is recognized that certain conditions may require testing with gases.
-When a gas is used as the test medium, the test pressure shall not exceed the maximum values stated in Tables 841.3.2-1 and 841.3.3-1.
+841.3.2 or para.
+841.3.3 or leak tested after construction in accordance with para.
+841.3.4 or para.
+841.3.5 shall be examined by radiography, ultrasonics, magnetic particle, or other comparable and accepted nondestructive methods in accordance with paras.
+826.3(c) and 826.3(d). - (b) Nonwelded tie-in connections not pressure tested after construction shall be leak tested at not less than the pressure available when the tie-in is placed into service.

+(c) Pressure testing with a liquid test medium, typically water (i.e., hydrostatic test), is recommended whenever possible.
+However, it is recognized that certain conditions may require pneumatic testing.
+When testing is pneumatic, the test pressure shall not exceed the maximum values stated in Tables 841.3.2-1 and 841.3.3-1.

-The user is cautioned that the release of stored energy in a gas test failure can be significantly more hazardous than a similar failure with water.
-When testing with gas, a formal risk assessment is recommended, wherein risks are identified, and appropriate mitigating measures and practices are identified and implemented to minimize these additional risks.
+The user is cautioned that the release of stored energy in a pneumatic test failure can be significantly more hazardous than a similar failure with water.
+When testing pneumatically, a formal risk assessment is recommended, wherein risks are identified, and appropriate mitigating measures and practices are identified and implemented to minimize these additional risks.